stefandevai/ibidem/README.md

-# latex-builder
+# LATEX-BUILDER

 Focus on research and automate latex formatting.

-The application is in it's early development stage.
+The application is in its early development stage.

 ## What is it about?